mesosphere/d2iq-engineering-blog/content/posts/kubevirt-part-1/index.md

 ## Run an Ubuntu virtual machine

 Already pointed out: Cirros is a testing image, not build for operation.
-The following manifest creates an Ubuntu virtual machine with 2 cpus, 8GB memory and a ssh service to access the machine.
+The following manifest creates an Ubuntu virtual machine with 2 CPUs, 8GB memory and an SSH service to access the machine.

 But an Ubuntu image has no preconfigured password.
 So we need to create a cloud-init configuration with SSH public key and (optional) preconfigured password.
 Create a file with this content: